 Moderate or heavy alcohol use

-Kidney failure, ultraviolet radiation (UVA), and certain drugs can cause symptoms that resemble those of porphyria cutanea tarda without elevated levels of porphyrin in the liver (a condition called pseudoporphyria).
+Kidney failure, ultraviolet radiation (UVA), and certain medications can cause symptoms that resemble those of porphyria cutanea tarda without elevated levels of porphyrin in the liver (a condition called pseudoporphyria).

 Symptoms of Porphyria Cutanea Tarda

-People with the sporadic form may not develop symptoms until middle age.
-In the familial type, people may develop symptoms during childhood.
+People with the sporadic type may not develop symptoms until middle age.
+People with the familial type may develop symptoms during childhood.